Nuisance in English law: Unreasonableness

 While there is no set definition of what is or is not unreasonable, factors that are taken into account include any "abnormal sensitivity" of the claimant, the nature of the locality where the nuisance took place, the time and duration of the interference and the conduct of the defendant.
 "Abnormal sensitivity" is where the claimant's damaged property is particularly sensitive to damage by the defendant's actions.
 In Robinson v Kilvert, it was established that if the action of the defendant would not have caused damage were it not for this abnormal sensitivity, the defendant is not liable.
 However, if the damage was caused to abnormally sensitive property but would also have damaged non-sensitive property, the defendant is liable, as in McKinnon Industries v Walker.
 This was because it infringed on the "right to ordinary enjoyment"; as a result, the claimant could claim for his more sensitive activities as well.

-The locality where the interference occurred also influences whether or not it was unreasonable; in Sturges v Bridgman, Thesiger LJ wrote that "what would be a nuisance in Belgrave Square [a residential area] would not necessarily be so in Bermondsey [a smelly industrial area]".
+The locality where the interference occurred also influences whether or not it was unreasonable; in Sturges v Bridgman in 1879, Thesiger LJ wrote that "what would be a nuisance in Belgrave Square [a leafy residential area] would not necessarily be so in Bermondsey [then a smelly industrial area]".
 If an activity is out of place with the locality, it is likely to be held as unreasonable.
 However, the nature of areas can change over time; in Gillingham Borough Council v Medway (Chatham) Dock Co Ltd, it was held that the granting of planning permission to develop a commercial dock in an area changed that area's character, preventing the local residence from claiming in private nuisance for the disturbance the dock created.
 The granting of planning permission does not constitute immunity from a claim in nuisance, however; in Wheeler v Saunders Ltd. the Court of Appeal said that it would be "a misuse of language to describe what has happened in the present case as a change in the character of the neighbourhood.
 It is a change of use of a very small piece of land... it is not a strategic planning decision affected by considerations of public interest.
 Unless one is prepared to accept that any planning decision authorises any nuisance which must inevitably come from it, the argument that the nuisance was authorised by planning permission in this case must fail".
 In situations where the defendant's activities cause physical damage, as in St Helen's Smelting Co v Tipping, the locality of the activities is not a factor in deciding their unreasonableness.